cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 This in effect blocks any call made to any GraphQL operation.
-Run any of the test in the [imported Postman Test collection](https://www.getpostman.com/collections/b84dcc2e6d7034c02d48) and we should see a `403` response.
+Run any of the test in the [imported Postman Test collection](https://www.getpostman.com/collections/b84dcc2e6d7034c02d48) and we should see a authorization denied response.

 | Authorization policy | Output |